 The vibrant 18th arrondissement, immortalized in the film Amélie, historically presided over Paris as the artists' district.
 Montmartre, the Moulin Rouge and the white-domed Sacré Coeur are all in the 18th arrondissement.
 Wander away from the tourist hotspots and explore the charming little streets of our furnished rentals, neighbored by local cafes, fresh bakeries and antique shops.

 The heart of this district, the Parc des Buttes-Chaumont, leads the 19th arrondissement’s surge of urban renewal.
-This relatively unknown district, with its science and technology museum and jumbled Parc de la Villette, is very kid-friendly.
+This relatively unknown district, with its science and technology museum and sprawling Parc de la Villette, is very kid-friendly.
 For modern buildings and lower rents, browse our furnished apartments in this diverse, evolving arrondissement.

 The 20th arrondissement's multicultural neighborhoods, converted former factories and affordable prices continue to attract young artists, professionals and urbanites.
 Its most famous residents, however, are dead.
 The world's most visited cemetery, Père Lachaise, is the final resting place for The Doors' Jim Morrison, Oscar Wilde, Edith Piaf and many more.
 In this trending area, try out a furnished rental in a former atelier.